mfcaetano/pydash/README.md

 If you have any questions regarding the pyDash project, please drop us an email.

+# Before start

+PyDash is an open-source initiative that uses only open-source code as a dependency.
+We've implemented and tested it using the GNU Linux operating system.
+The following software versions were used.

+* Ubuntu 22.04.03
+* Python 3.10.12
+* numpy 1.26-1
+* matplotlib 3.8.0
+* seaborn 0.13.0
+* scipy 1.11.3

 # Instalation Process

 ## Requirements

 It is necessary the installation of few python packages before you can use PyDash.
 The requirements are described in [requirements.txt](requirements.txt) file.

+## Requirements ##

 ## Where do I start?